Join a Group

 Join us for Taste & Sing, on the third Tuesday of the month (September-June).
 Led by our Director of Christian Education, this group begins the lunch-time gathering by suggesting hymns to sing, then moves into a time when we focus on one specific composer or author, learning a little more about the people behind some of our best-loved and best-known songs of worship.
 Stay after the music for a tasty luncheon and time of fellowship.
 No singing experience is required, and there is no charge (donations toward lunch are appreciated).
 The featured composer/author will be publicized in the weekly news each month.
 Previous Taste & Sing sessions have delved into the life and works of blind 19th-century poet Fanny Crosby, African-American Methodist pastor Charles Albert Tindley, modern lyricist Carolyn Winfrey Gillette, and others.

-• Sunday Worship Teams
+• WElcome Ministry and Worship Teams

-On Sundays, teams of ushers hand out bulletins, provide listening devices to those attending worship, and help collect offerings.
-Greeters say hello at the door.
-The Visitor's Desk is covered by a person who can provide directions and information to newcomers.
-Acolytes carry the flame up to altar and crucifers bear the cross in the worship processional.
 All of these people volunteer their time to enrich our communal Sunday worship experience.
 To get involved, contact the church office and our staff will connect you with the coordinator that matches your interest area.

 for more information on any of the above ministries: